-3.1 System Configuration
+4.1 System Configuration

-As shown in Figure 1, the sensor device in this research consists of an oscillator board that synchronizes GPS Time (GPST) with the CSAC and supplies a stable reference signal, a sensor board on which a digital accelerometer and external analog sensor input interface are mounted, a signal processing board on which a CPU and FPGA are mounted, and a camera that captures images.
-A high-precision 10 MHz reference clock and one Pulses Per Second (PPS) signal are supplied by the oscillator board, and a time stamp and trigger signal for acquiring data are generated by the FPGA.
+As shown in Figures 2 and 3, the sensor device in this research consists of an oscillator board that synchronizes GPS Time (GPST) with the CSAC and supplies a stable reference signal, a sensor board on which a digital accelerometer and external analog sensor input interface are mounted, a signal processing board on which a CPU and FPGA are mounted, and a camera that captures images.
+A high-precision 10 MHz reference clock and one PPS signal are supplied by the oscillator board, and a time stamp and trigger signal for acquiring data are generated by the FPGA.
 The sensor board is provided with the digital accelerometer and external analog sensor input interface.
 Any analog sensor can be connected to the external analog sensor input interface.
+The sensor devices, which are individually equipped with the sensor board containing the digital accelerometer, can be freely combined with the other sensor devices having displacement sensors or strain sensors via external analog sensor input interface.